dyaghas/obsidian-vault/Java/theory/data-structure/Data structure.md

 **Ex: trees and graphs.**

 **Hash table**: stores values which have keys associated with each of them.
 Lookup is very efficient if the key associated with the value is known, irrespective of the table size. **Direct addressing** uses the one-to-one mapping between the values and keys when storing in a table. however, there is a problem with this approach when there is a large number o key-value pairs.
-The table will be huge with so mnay records and may be impractical or even impossible to be stored.
+The table will be huge with so many records and may be impractical or even impossible to be stored.
 To avoid this problem, a [[hash function]] is used.

 [[HashMap]]
 [[TreeMap]]